ZCKaufman/Cognitive_Load_Detection/README.md

 7. When you are finished collection data, click Connection > Capture to Text/Binary file > Stop

 ### Attaching the sensors
-1.The IMU should be secured to the participant's writing utensil towards the top.
+1. The IMU should be secured to the participant's writing utensil towards the top.
 This was done with tape, but more secure methods are encouraged.
 Wires should be loose to prevent any disturbance to the connection with the Arduino Uno.
 2. Have the participant slip on the two finger fabric "sleeves" of the GSR sensor on their non-dominant hand.
 Finger choice matters less, but be sure that the fabric has contact with the entire finger and ensure the participant is as comfortable as possible.

 <img src="https://user-images.githubusercontent.com/107963406/205526588-235ccefc-44ab-45e0-ac57-48c21d14547d.png" width="200px">